 Rice claims in his lawsuit that it was always Siverston's intention to make the property a hub of marijuana production and processing and refers to the activity taking place on the property as "racketeering."
 "Plaintiffs have been damaged by a criminal enterprise (the "Marijuana Operation') producing and processing marijuana at the Lariat Lane property and other properties, and then trafficking that marijuana," the lawsuit claims.
 HIT ABOVE LINK TO READ FULL ARTICLE

-" Those of us who currently reside in States that have legalized marijuana are now having to deal with the much less publicized issue of finding ourselves faced with being forced to live next door to large marijuana grow operations and the subsequent negative impact these are having on our quality of life and property values.
+Those of use who currently reside in States that have legalized marijuana are now having to deal with the much less publicized issue of finding ourselves faced with being forced to live next door to large marijuana grow operations and the subsequent negative impact these are having on our quality of life and property values.
 Even though Oregon rural homeowners largely voted against the legalization of marijuana, we are the ones who are being subjected to the negative impacts of living next to these smelly, noisy and potentially dangerous operations.
-In many instances, our rural lands are being acquired by out of state investors who are leasing them out to multiple different marijuana growers, filling the entire lot with huge, ugly grow houses that produce thousands of marijuana plants.
-These plants are grown with strong artificial grow lights that light up our night skies, and are watered daily, using 1,000's of gallons of water from domestic wells.
+In many instances, our rural lands are being acquired by out of state investors who are leasing them out to multiple different marijuana growers, filling the entire lot with huge, ugly grow houses that product thousands of marijuana plants. these plants are grown with strong artificial grow lights that light up our night skies, and are watered daily, using 1,000's of gallons of water from domestic wells.
 Marijuana plants stink.
 Dead skunk is the most common term used when describing the smell.
 The strong odor permeates clothing, buildings and can travel large distances.
 Loud, industrial size fans are being used 24/7 to cool the growing marijuana plants destroying neighboring property owners right to the quiet enjoyment of their homes and preventing them from sleeping with their windows open."
-Deschutes County Oregon
+Deschutes County Oregon Resident

 "Make no mistake about it, these are individuals (some backed by out-of-county cartels) who have suddenly and in great numbers have come into our community with the singular purpose of cultivating marijuana to make a profit!!!
 These operations are being conducted in rural residential areas and should be confined to properties that are zoned commercial or at least have an ordinance in place that protects not only our environment, but protects our neighborhoods."
-Humboldt County California
+Humboldt County California Resident

 LIVING NEAR MARIJUANA GROW CAN BE UNHEALTHY EXPERIENCE